queens-satellite-team/Space-School/lab12-soldering-the-payload/lab12.md

 # 4.0 Verify Connections

 After you are finsihed soldering, please do not power on your toastSat yet!
+You should verify if all conections are made between connection points, as well as there is no continuity between unlike pins.
+You can use a multimeter for this step in `resistance mode`.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/48306876/157448216-20293ef7-8613-49d0-ad81-85fe48879c1d.png"  width="400">